Japanese occupation of Kiska: Naval operations

-On 19 June 1942, American aircraft attacked and sank the Japanese oiler Nissan Maru in Kiska Harbor and on 30 June American naval forces bombarded the island.
-The American submarine USS Growler attacked and sank one Japanese destroyer 7 mi east of Kiska Harbor on 5 July, two other destroyers were also heavily damaged.
-Over 200 Japanese sailors were killed or wounded while the Americans sustained no losses, it became the single bloodiest engagement during the operations on and around Kiska.
+On 19 June 1942, American aircraft attacked and sank the Japanese oiler Nissan Maru in Kiska Harbor, and on 30 June American naval forces bombarded the island.
+The submarine USS Growler attacked and sank one Japanese destroyer 7 mi east of Kiska Harbor on 5 July; two other destroyers were heavily damaged.
+Over 200 Japanese sailors were killed or wounded while the Americans sustained no losses.
+It became the single bloodiest engagement during the operations on and around Kiska.
 USS Grunion was attacked by three Japanese submarine chasers while patrolling Kiska Harbor on 15 July.
-In response, she fired on and sank two of the Japanese ships and damaged the third.
-Grunion was lost a few weeks later off Kiska on 30 July with all hands, she is suspected of being sunk after one of her own torpedoes circled back when she attacked the Kano Maru.
+In response, she fired on and sank two of the ships and damaged the third.
+Grunion was lost a few weeks later off Kiska on 30 July with all hands; she is suspected of being sunk after one of her own torpedoes circled back when she attacked the Kano Maru.

 On 8 August, the Japanese cargo ship Kano Maru was sunk at Kiska Harbor by PBY Catalinas.
 Days before, the cargo ship was damaged by one of Grunion's torpedoes.
 Troopship Nozima Maru was also bombed and sunk in Kiska Harbor on 15 September.
-On 5 October, the Japanese steamer Borneo Maru was sunk at Gertrude Cove and on the 17th, the destroyer Oboro was sunk by American aircraft.
+On 5 October, the Japanese steamer Borneo Maru was sunk at Gertrude Cove, and on 17 October the destroyer Oboro was sunk by American aircraft.
 Ro-65 sank off Kiska on 4 November, Montreal Maru on 6 January 1943, and Uragio Maru on 4 April.
 I-7 was grounded and abandoned by her crew on 23 June while assisting in removing Kiska's garrison.
 She was chased onto the rocks by USS Monaghan.